 Opinions of doctors on pain during and after IUI treatment

 Most doctors provide the opinion that IUI treatment does not involve pain during the procedure.
 There is a certain amount of discomfort, which is quite common with the woman undergoing IUI treatment.
-This discomfort is often compared to the pain faced at the time of Pap smear test (microscopic examination of cells taken from uterine cervix) to find out the abnormal cells in the cervix.
+This discomfort is often compared to the pain faced at the time of Pap smear test (microscopic examination of cells taken from the uterine cervix) to find out the abnormal cells in the cervix.
 Cramping and light bleeding is quite common in patients who have recently undergone IUI treatment.
 This is usually felt after 24-48 hours of the completion of the IUI procedure.
 Some women can also suffer from uterine and nearby infections.
 The pain in IUI treatment and infections are correlated to each other.
 Infection after the completion of procedure leads to discomfort and irritation to the patients.
-These negative effects can persist till the respective infection is treated well.
+These negative effects can persist until the respective infection is treated well.
 So, it is highly recommended to report to your doctor if you feel some kind of discomfort and irritation.
 Hyperovulation syndrome is quite commonly seen in patients who undergo IUI treatment.
 This is not a direct side effect of IUI treatment.
 But it is a negative consequence of the medications, which are consumed before the commencement of the IUI procedure.
+(10)

 So, we can say that every treatment has its pros and cons.
 But, obviously, the fact is that IUI has helped many childless couples to conceive.
 Apart from IUI, you can also learn about other fertility treatments such as IVF and ICSI.
 If you are facing any fertility issues, then call at +918929020600 for assistance.